dockhero/example-reactive-app/README.md

 }));
 ```

-On the server, the changes are initiated with the following code in `WelcomeController`
+On the Rails back-end, the changes are initiated with the following code in `WelcomeController`
 which updates an instance of Operation record in RethinkDB

 ```ruby